heroku/agentmon/doc/design.md

 # agentmon Unmasked

-Fundamentally, `agentmon` is a silly little server that proxies metric reporting to a third party, namely, Heroku's Application Metrics endpoint available over HTTPS.
+Fundamentally, `agentmon` is a silly little server that proxies metric reporting to a third party; namely, Heroku's Application Metrics endpoint which is available over HTTPS.
 It's capable of receiving metrics via statsd, and offers a simple Prometheus scraper as well.
 This document discusses the way in which all of these things interact.

 ## Metrics

-Those familiar with standard operational metric terminology won't be surprised to learn that agentmon has a concept of counters and gauges.
-These behave very similarly to counters and gauges from the [statsd][statsd] "protocol".
+As is standard in the industry for metrics, agentmon has the concepts of counters and gauges.
+These behave in a similar manner to that of [statsd][statsd].

-That is to say, for a time period defined by the flush interval, the value of a named counter metric is the sum of all values reported for that name.
+That is to say, for a time period defined by some "flush" interval, the value of a named counter metric is the sum of all values reported for that name.

-For a gauge, in that same time period, the last value received for a given name is the value that will be reported.
+For a gauge, for that same time period, the last value received for a given name is the value that will be reported.

-Outside of the statsd "protocol," agentmon is also capable of handling monotonically increasing counters as well.
-Internally, these are called "derived counters," and they are simply flushed as regular counters.
+Outside of the statsd protocol, agentmon is also capable of handling monotonically increasing counters as well.
+Internally, these are called _derived counters_, and they are simply flushed as regular counters.
 Each time a measurement is observed, the value added to the counter is equal to `{observed value} - {previously observed value}`.

-In the [Etsy statsd][etsy-statsd] implementation, counters, and timers can have an attached sample rate that is typically used to reduce observations sent to statsd, accepting, possibly, a bit less accuracy in reported observations.
+In the [Etsy statsd][etsy-statsd] implementation, counters, and timers can have an attached sample rate that is typically used to reduce observations sent to statsd accepting, possibly, a bit less accuracy in reported observations.
 Statsd timers, however, are not handled in agentmon at the time of this writing.